 - The Radiography Program follows the academic calendar set forth by the University of Missouri with the exception of the second summer of the program.
 Students begin Clinical Education 3 one week prior to the beginning of that summer semester.

-- Successful completion of this program will entitle the student to a Bachelor of Health Science – Radiologic Sciences degree.
+- Successful completion of this program will entitle the student to a Bachelor of Health Science in Clinical & Diagnostic Sciences emphasis in Radiography degree.

 Full disclosure of any ticket, citation, summons, arrest, charges or convictions for a misdemeanor or felony is required on the application to the clinical portion of the program.
 Individuals who have been charged or convicted of a misdemeanor or felony must pre-apply to the ARRT.
 Written preapproval to take the examination must be attached to the program application by the application deadline.
 Contact the Program Director for preapproval information well in advance of the program application deadline.
 Written preapproval may take up to 12 weeks to complete.

 Before beginning the professional phase of the School of Health Professions’ Radiography Program, we want you to have certain information available to you.
 The Radiography Program is a serious commitment—for you and for us.
 More than anything else, however, it is a serious commitment to patients, including those you will see and work with as students and, most importantly, those for whom you will be responsible later in your careers.
 View the Essential Requirements Form.